Why are companies still using Windows Workflow Foundation (WF) when it has been deprecated?

 When leaving WF, stakeholders may turn to another framework, but it’s entirely possible to use no framework at all.
 Many businesses already develop large applications from small parts arranged in a flexible order without a workflow – via microservices.

 Microservices development is when you break down your application into discreet services and develop each independently.
 It’s the same strategy as WF: you make each business action a service, then combine them into one process.

 WF offered flexibility and support for long-running processes.
-Microservices offers these benefits and gives more control over how you connect each service compared to a workflow framework.
+Microservices offer these benefits and give more control over how you connect each service compared to a workflow framework.
 You can pick gRPC, ASP.NET Core, or dozens of other frameworks and APIs that better fit your exact problem.

 The only issue you’ll face transitioning from WF to Microservices is that non-developers are left out.
 If you don’t have the developers on staff, leaving WF is not ideal.
 Microservices must be built and maintained by developers, so non-developers are unfortunately out of luck.